Vehicle registration plates of Montenegro: Temporary plates

 Temporary license plates show after the coat of arms the letters RP over each other as well as a two digit representing year number.
-The sign concludes with three digits.
-Temporary plates are used among other possible uses for vehicle owned by temporary residents.
+RP means registrovan privremeno which means registered temporarily.
+The license plate concludes with three digits.
+Temporary plates are used among other possible uses for vehicles owned by temporary residents.

+Plates for oldtimers

+Montenegro also has special plates for oldtimers.
+These plates are issued only to certified oldtimers which have passed a thorough inspection.
+The plates consist of two-letter code of the municipality where the vehicle is registered, then the coat-of-arms of Montenegro followed by OT letter combination and three serial numbers.
+The characters are printed in black on a brown background.

 Specific serial combinations

 In Podgorica amongst normal serial combinations exist two more which are used for two urban municipalities.
 One of them is Tuzi/Malesia located eastern of Podgorica and uses combination PG Tx123 (e.g. PG TD123).
 The other one is Golubovci/Zeta located south of Podgorica and uses combination PG Gx123 (e.g. PG GD123).
 Trailers registered in one of these urban municipalities also have specific combinations e.g. PG 123TA.

 Also, there exist two other combinations like PG MN123 and PG CG123.
 MN stands for Montenegro and CG also for Montenegro but on Montenegrin language (Crna Gora).
 These two combinations are only used by state authorities and Montenegrin administrations.

 Another common practice is special second letter pair for taxi service cars, regional independent.
 Like PG TX123 or KO TX456.